-Rethinking "Generic" Through the Origins of the STL
+Rethinking "Generic Programming" from the Origins of the STL

-Looking back at my own C++ learning journey, I've noticed that many C++ tutorials on the market treat the STL as nothing more than the "containers + algorithms + iterators" trio, using it as a toolbox: grab whatever container you need #include, call std::sort when you need to sort.
-It's certainly convenient, and it truly lives up to the name "standard library" (everyone just uses it directly — I suspect unless something breaks, nobody is silently reciting the underlying template implementation while writing code!).
-But few people ever ask why it was designed this way.
-Digging into the history alongside Stepanov [1] Matt Godbolt, C++: Some Assembly Required, CppCon 2025, we discover something: the STL was never created to "provide containers."
-Its ultimate goal was to write a once-and-for-all sorting algorithm.
+Looking back on my journey of learning C++, I have noticed that many tutorials on the market treat the STL merely as a "containers + algorithms + iterators" trio.
+It is viewed as a toolbox: #include whatever container you need, call std::sort when you need to sort.
+It is convenient and certainly lives up to the name "Standard Library" (everyone uses it directly, and I suspect unless something breaks, no one mutters the underlying template implementation while coding!).
+However, few people consider why it was designed this way.
+Digging into the history with Stepanov [1] Matt Godbolt, C++: Some Assembly Required, CppCon 2025, we discover a fact—the STL was never created just to "provide containers."
+Its ultimate goal was to write a sorting algorithm that works once and for all.

-This might sound strange at first.
-What's so "once-and-for-all" about a sorting algorithm?
-When we study data structures, quicksort, merge sort, and heap sort are all written for arrays, aren't they?
+This statement might sound a bit strange at first.
+What is so "once and for all" about a sorting algorithm?
+When learning data structures, quicksort, mergesort, and heapsort are all written for arrays, aren't they?
 But if you write a quicksort that only sorts int[], what about double[]?
-What about std::string arrays?
+What about arrays of std::string?
 What about arrays of custom structs?
-The common approach is copy-paste: change int to T, and wrap it in a template.
-But in the early 1980s, Stepanov was pondering a far more radical question: could we write a sort that has absolutely no idea what it's sorting, yet still works?
+The common approach is to copy and paste, replace int with T, and wrap it in a template.
+But in the early 1980s, Stepanov was thinking about a more extreme question: could we write a sort that doesn't know what it is sorting at all, yet still works?

-Today, this idea just sounds like templates — nothing special.
-But in the context of that era, it was entirely different.
-Faced with the same challenge of "generic algorithms," Knuth's approach in The Art of Computer Programming [2] Donald Knuth, The Art of Computer Programming, 1968 was to invent a hypothetical computer [6] Wikipedia, MIX (abstract machine) (called MIX) along with its assembly language, MIXAL.
-He then used this machine language to precisely implement and analyze the running time and memory usage of all algorithms [7] Knuth, MMIX page, purpose of machine language in TAOCP.
-The core idea behind this path was to design a sufficiently abstract machine model, run algorithms on it, and thereby precisely measure the cost of every operation.
-Stepanov took the exact opposite path — he didn't need to abstract the machine; he needed to abstract the operations themselves that the algorithm relies on.
-Sorting doesn't need to know what it's sorting; it only needs to know that items can be compared and swapped.
-As long as those two things are possible, the sort works.
+This idea seems like just templates today, nothing special.
+But in the context of that era, it was different.
+Facing the same problem of "generic algorithms," Knuth's approach in The Art of Computer Programming [2] Donald Knuth, The Art of Computer Programming, 1968 was to invent a hypothetical computer [6] Wikipedia, MIX (abstract machine) (called MIX) and its assembly language, MIXAL, to precisely implement and analyze the running time and memory usage of all algorithms [7] Knuth, MMIX page, purpose of machine language in TAOCP.
+The core idea of this path is: design an abstract enough machine model, run algorithms on this model, and thus accurately measure the cost of every operation.
+Stepanov took a completely opposite path—he didn't need an abstract machine; he needed to abstract the operations themselves that the algorithm relies on.
+Sorting doesn't need to know what it is sorting; it only needs to know: it can compare and it can swap.
+As long as these two things can be done, sorting works.

-Once we understand this distinction, many previously fuzzy concepts become clear.
-For example, the real reason iterators exist — iterators aren't "generic pointers" at all.
-They are the contract Stepanov used to decouple algorithms from data structures.
-Algorithms don't operate on containers directly; they operate on iterators.
-The algorithm only depends on whatever operations the iterator provides.
-This is how algorithms truly achieve being "once-and-for-all."
+Understanding this difference clarifies many previously vague concepts.
+For example, why do iterators exist at all—iterators are not "generic pointers"; they are the contract Stepanov used to decouple algorithms from data structures.
+Algorithms do not operate on containers directly; they operate on iterators.
+Iterators provide certain operations, and the algorithm relies only on those operations.
+This way, the algorithm truly achieves the "once and for all" goal.

-What's even more interesting is that when Stepanov first implemented these ideas, he didn't even use C++.
-In his first paper in 1981, he used a language called Tecton [3] Kapur, Musser, Stepanov, Tecton language, 1981 — designed in collaboration with Deepak Kapur and David Musser, purely to express the concepts of generic programming.
-This detail shows that the idea of "generic programming" preceded the language.
-It wasn't that C++ had templates and therefore had generic programming; rather, Stepanov had the idea first, and then he needed a language to express it — first Tecton, then Scheme, then Ada, and finally C++.
-Templates, as a core C++ feature, are admittedly difficult to use — the error messages from SFINAE and concepts give many people headaches — but from another perspective, templates are merely the tool Stepanov used to realize his dream of "once-and-for-all algorithms."
-If we understand why they were designed this way, we won't resist them as much.
+Even more interestingly, when Stepanov first implemented these ideas, he didn't even use C++.
+In his first paper in 1981, he used a language called Tecton [3] Kapur, Musser, Stepanov, Tecton language, 1981—designed in collaboration with Deepak Kapur and David Musser, purely to express the concepts of generic programming.
+This detail shows that the idea of "generic programming" predates the language.
+It's not that C++ had templates and therefore had generic programming; rather, Stepanov had the idea first, then needed a language to express it—first Tecton, then Scheme, then Ada, and finally C++.
+Templates, as a core feature of C++, are indeed difficult to use—SFINAE and concepts errors give many people a headache—but looking at it from another angle, templates are just the tool Stepanov used to realize his dream of "once and for all algorithms."
+Understanding why it was designed this way makes it less repulsive.

-Following this line of thought, we can run an experiment to verify what "algorithms depending only on operation contracts" actually means.
-The code below doesn't use any STL containers; it purely uses raw arrays to run std::sort:
+Following this line of thought, we can do an experiment to verify what "algorithms rely only on operation contracts" actually means.
+The code below uses no STL containers, purely raw arrays to run std::sort:

 #include <algorithm>